 - Casting: A cast is placed on the affected foot or feet to gently guide the bones, ligaments, and tendons toward the correct position.
 The cast is replaced and adjusted weekly for several weeks.
 Many children do require a minor procedure to help achieve the final corrected position of the foot.

 - Orthotics: After the final cast, they’ll be fitted for an orthotic, which keeps the clubfoot from developing again.
 The orthotic is used for a period of 2 to 5 years, mostly at night.

 The Ponseti method has been developed and refined over the past 50 years, and numerous studies have shown that it’s almost always the most effective and least painful way to correct a clubfoot.
 It doesn’t cure clubfoot entirely, and the affected feet and calf muscles are usually a little smaller than normal.
 But the method does restore your child’s ability to enjoy all the physical activities of a normal childhood.

-At Nemours Children’s Hospital, our orthopedic physician who treats clubfoot in children is experienced and practices the Ponseti method, the most widely accepted treatment regimen for clubfoot.
-Your first visit will include a careful examination to determine if your child has any other medical factors.
-To help diagnose and treat the condition, your Nemours physician usually only needs to examine your child.
-If other imaging procedures are needed, all are available right at the hospital.
+At duPont Hospital for Children, clubfoot in children is treated with the Ponseti method, the most widely accepted treatment regimen for clubfoot.
+Your first visit will include a careful examination to determine if your child has any other medical problems.
+Each child is photographed at the start of treatment.
+Your Nemours physician may also need to order other imaging tests such as an ultrasound, X-ray, CT scan, or MRI scan which are all available right at the hospital.

-Most children with clubfoot do not have complications, and the condition is treated on its own, nearly always using a minimally invasive method that corrects the malformation gently over time and without significant pain.
+Most children with clubfoot do not have other medical problems, and the condition is treated on its own.
+The Ponseti method corrects the malformation gently over time and without significant pain.

 For a small number of children, clubfoot can occur with other conditions, including: